 The capital of Jammu & Kashmir in summer is Srinagar (March – October) and in winter the capital is Jammu (October – March).

 Leh is coldest and Jammu is the hottest region in the state.
-In the winter nights, temperature goes down below zero and heavy snowfall occurs during November to February.
+In the winter nights, the temperature goes down below zero and heavy snowfall occurs from November to February.

 The land was divided into two parts- India and Pakistan.
 The Indian side of Kashmir is called Jammu and Kashmir and the Pakistani-controlled part of the region is called Azad Kashmir.